digitalrebar/doc/development/advanced-install/proxy-cache.rst

 Configuration of Proxy Cache
 ============================

-Because Digital Rebar online access for packages, we *strongly* recommend using a caching proxy such as Squid.
+Because Digital Rebar requires online access for packages, we *strongly* recommend using a caching proxy such as Squid.

 If you are behind a firewall, you should have the cache access CNTLM or